taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 # 🏗️ Set Up Your Local Infrastructure

-We use Docker to setup the local infrastructure (ZenML, MongoDB).
+We use Docker to set up the local infrastructure (ZenML, MongoDB).

 To start it, run:
 ```bash